sentientmatter/MagentoSimpleCron/README.md

 # Introduction
 SimpleCron is a Magento extension that removes the need to setup a crontab or Scheduled Task to periodically trigger your cron script.

 It works by adding a small amount of javascript to every page, which performs an ajax request to trigger cron.
+It has a configurable interval, so that cron is not triggered more often than necessary.

 SimpleCron is great for running Magento on hosts that lack the ability to create scheduled tasks, or for anyone who wishes to simplify installation.